Free SSL Vs. Paid SSL Certificate

 > You’re also protected.
 When you purchase an SSL certificate, you will get a warranty that covers you for any damage that might incur.
 So, if your website, unfortunately, got hacked or there was a data breach, you could be entitled to a pay-out.
 A free SSL certificate does not offer this.

 > You’ll also get customer support.
 This is just an extra bit of security and peace of mind for you.

 Why you should choose a paid SSL certificate

 Obviously, free SSL certificates seem like a great, cost-effective solution, especially for independent, small websites at the beginning of their journey.
-However, paid SSL certificates grant you more flexibility, benefits, security, and support.
+However, paid SSL certificates to grant you more flexibility, benefits, security, and support.
 If you have a big business or e-commerce site, in our opinion, there isn’t much to think about.
-A paid SSL certificate will help your business accelerate, your customers will trust you and keep coming back.
+A paid SSL certificate will help your business accelerate.
+Your customers will trust you and keep coming back.
 You should consider this as more of an investment than a purchase.